antonioribeiro/ia-collection/README.md

 <!-- [![Total Downloads][ico-downloads]][link-downloads] -->
 <!-- [![Quality Score][ico-code-quality]][link-code-quality] -->

 This package is an **unmodified** extraction of the [Laravel's Illuminate\Support\Collection](https://github.com/laravel/framework/blob/5.5/src/Illuminate/Support/Collection.php) class, including all helpers, repackaged to be agnostic and available to any PHP project.

+It has its own namespace **(IlluminateAgnostic\Collection)**, so you can even use om Laravel apps without risking a namespace conflict.

 For docs, please check the Laravel documentation: https://laravel.com/docs/5.5/collections.